dwaithe/FCSfitJS/README.md

 - Initialize your model in 'custom_model_init' function, by defining the parameters and their order.
 - Define the equation of your model in 'custom_model_equation'.

-By referring to the example and to the pointers in the 'custom_models.js' file it should be possible to install a new model with some basic Javascript expertise.
+By referring to the example and to the pointers in the 'custom_models.js' file it should be possible to install a new model with some basic JavaScript expertise.
 You may want to push your new model to the main branch (e.g. if publishing) or maintain your own fork with the model, either locally or online for others to use.
 If you follow these steps, then refresh the browser view, then your equation should appear in the equation selection box.